 Give Them a List of Tasks to Complete

-Tasks such as packing their room, helping out with younger siblings, helping in organizing a garage sale - whatever needs doing around the house will make them feel like part of the move.
-Providing a task list to each member of the family, no matter what their age, helps them feel like their contributing to the move.
+Tasks such as packing their room, helping out with younger siblings, helping in organizing a garage sale—whatever needs doing around the house will make them feel like part of the move.
+Providing a task list to each member of the family, no matter what their age, helps them feel like they're contributing to the move.

 Suggest that they also check out their own tips for dealing with a move.